 Each network’s protection capabilities are tracked in three dimensions:

 As of May 2012, a little over 100 networks were mapped on gsmmap.org.
-As discussed in this SIGINT talk, surprisingly few implement protection measures that have been known for years.
+Surprisingly few implement protection measures that have been known for years.
 Three of the many measures tracked would defeat most simple attacks:

 The GSM security map compares each network against a reference defined as a network that implements all protection measures that have been seen “in the wild”.
 The reference is regularly updated to reflect new protection ideas becoming commercially available.
 Networks, therefore, have to improve continuously to maintain their score, just as hackers are continuously improving their capabilities to circumvent protections.